Determine How Much Car Insurance You Need

-If you have a new car, luxury car or an expensive vehicle, you might want to carry collision and comprehensive coverage as well.
+If you are an inexperienced or new driver, have a new car, luxury car or an expensive vehicle, you might want to carry collision and comprehensive coverage to reduce financial risk.
 If you have a loan on your vehicle, you can carry gap coverage as well.

 Minimum Car Insurance Coverage Levels and Requirements by State

 Each state has different rules and regulations regarding insurance requirements.
 Some states have much higher minimum coverage levels than others, and sometimes even require you to carry additional coverages such as personal injury protection (PIP) and uninsured motorist coverage (UM).